wmoulin/threerest/README.md

 # Threerest -  A Hypermedia Framework#

   Threerest is a light and powerful framework for creating hypermedia API for [node](http://nodejs.org).
-For the moment, only HAL concept is implement.
+For the moment, only HAL concept is implement fir level 3.

 ## Installation